theabm/bench-parflow/README.md

 Below is the overall structure of the project.
 Each directory has more details.

 ### env
-- `guix/`: contains all the scripts needed to build the environment for building the repository using Guix.
+- `spack/`: contains all the scripts needed to build the environment for building the repository using Spack.

 ### scripts
 - `build/`: contains all the scripts needed to build everything properly.